-Forest Service Lands: Forest Service lands in the Planning Area provide grazing opportunities under the Caja del Rio grazing allotment (the allotment extends beyond the community planning area and supports in excess of 500 head of cattle).
+Forest Service Lands: Forest Service lands in the Planning Area provide grazing opportunities under the Caja del Rio grazing allotment (the allotment extends beyond the community Planning Area and supports in excess of 500 head of cattle).
 The portions of the Santa Fe National Forest in the La Cienega and La Cieneguilla community planning boundary do not have any developed recreational sites..

-State Lands: State Trust lands encompass nearly 750 acres of the planning area.
+State Lands: State Trust lands encompass nearly 750 acres of the Planning Area.
 They border public lands managed by the Federal Bureau of Land Management and developed private lands.
 While State Trust lands have limited trails, they do not have other developed recreation sites or interpretation resources.
-State Trust lands currently host several agriculture leases and one commercial lease as follows: [INSERT UPDATED STATE LAND LEASES]
+State Trust lands currently host several agriculture leases and one commercial lease as follows ((according to the New Mexico State Land Office's Land Status map):